SysKitTeam/docs-spdockit/how-to/queries-and-rules/create-governance-policy-rule.md

 ---
 title: Create SharePoint Governance Policy Rule
 description: This section describes how to use the SPDocKit wizard to create a rule to help you enforce your governance policies.
+author: Iva Novoselic
+date: 25/5/2017
 ---
 This section describes how to use the SPDocKit Rule wizard to create a rule to help you enforce your governance policies.
 In this example, we will create a rule that will enforce that all document libraries require a checkout.